Xyfir/Documentation/ptorx/tos.md

 - Using Ptorx to send mass emails to a single or multiple addresses
 - Using Ptorx to send spam, phishing emails, malware, scams, etc
 - Using Ptorx to break the terms of service of other third-party services
+- Creating multiple free-trial accounts on Ptorx
+- Using Ptorx emails in any way that may harm the reputations of Ptorx, Xyfir, or any of our affiliates

 ## Termination